Skip to content

 render

-The main entry point for rendering dashboards:
+The main entry point for rendering datafaces:

 render

-render(board: CompiledBoard, executor: Executor, format: str = 'svg', variables: Optional[VariableValues] = None, **options: Any) -> Union[str, bytes]
+render(face: CompiledFace, executor: Executor, format: str = 'svg', variables: VariableValues | None = None, **options: Any) -> str | bytes

-Render a compiled dashboard.
+Render a compiled dataface.

 Stage: RENDER (Main Entry Point)